quantide/qtraining/README.md

 In some courses material folder is included also _data_ folder, which contains data that can't be included in `qdata` package.

-### input folder
+## input folder

 It includes:

 * _Markdown and R Markdown scripts with course content_.
 Course content is organized in chapters.
 Each chapter is identified by a script.
+It is recommended to add a number to the script names for ordering them (e.g. 01-first.Rmd).
-* _images_ folder, which contains figures to be included in course content
+* _images_ folder, which contains figures to be included in the course content
 * _TOC_ file, which contains course index.

-In particular, it associates each md or rmd script with its title, in the correct order.
+### TOC file

+TOC files includes the structure of the course manual.

+The md or Rmd files must be ordered from the first to the last and must be associated with a title.
+In particular, you have to write firstly the title, then "|" and finally the md and Rmd name.
+You can also divide the rmd into sections, writing only the title of the section before the belonging Rmds.

+Here an example:

+First Section
+First Rmd				| 1-first.Rmd
+Second Rmd  		| 2-second.Rmd

+Second Section
+Third Rmd				| 1-third.Rmd

-### output folder
+## output folder

 It includes: